toastermagic/dayMonthSecond/README.md

 # dms-rc0

-Application scaffold using aspnetcore rc3 for api, Auth0 for authentication and webpack for client
+Application scaffold using express/typescript server and webpack/material-design-lite for client, authentication by Auth0, and storage by Firebase